-Shoe empire founder donates $25-million to McGill
+Aldo shoe empire founder donates $25-million to McGill

 “You can see there is a tremendous change [in retailing] from brick and mortar to the Web, e-commerce and mobile,” says Aldo Bensadoun, founder of Montreal-based Aldo Group Inc., of the rationale for the gift (spread over five years) to his alma mater by the Bensadoun Family Foundation.

-“As a consequence, retailers, no matter who they are, need to be very consumer-centric and you need to analyze the behaviour of the consumer and try to follow him and make sure you offer him, whenever and wherever he wants, the product he is looking for.”
+“As a consequence, retailers, no matter who they are, need to be very consumer-centric, and you need to analyze the behaviour of the consumer and try to follow him and make sure you offer him, whenever and wherever he wants, the product he is looking for.”

 In addition to new academic programming expected to roll out over the next four years, starting with undergraduate commerce in 2018 and later with new master and PhD studies, the school plans by 2020 (at the latest) to open an on-campus teaching and research lab located near the entrance to McGill’s downtown Montreal campus, bringing together students, professors and retailers from Canada and abroad.